-All awards are made under our company's stockholder-approved equity incentive plans.
+All director awards are made under our company's stockholder-approved equity incentive plan.
 The vesting of all awards accelerates in the event of a change in control of our company.
-Any awards, to the extent not previously vested, are forfeited if the recipient is no longer a member of our board of directors on the vesting dates for any reason other than a change-in-control of the company.
-The terms and conditions governing these awards are stated in the form of restricted stock unit award agreement for non-employee directors filed as exhibits to the company's annual report on Form 10-K.
+Any awards, to the extent not previously vested, are forfeited if the director is no longer a member of our board of directors on the vesting dates.
+The terms and conditions governing director awards are stated in the forms of restricted stock unit award agreement for non-employee directors filed as exhibits to our annual report on Form 10-K.